Columbia University Mailman School of Public Health

-The school is home to the Calderone Prize, the most prestigious award in the field of public health, as well as numerous world-renowned research centers, including the Center for Infection and Immunity, ICAP, the Robert N. Butler Columbia Aging Center, and the Center for Environmental Health Sciences in Northern Manhattan.
+The school is home to the Calderone Prize, the most prestigious award in the field of public health, as well as numerous research centers, including the Center for Infection and Immunity, ICAP, the Robert N. Butler Columbia Aging Center, and the Center for Environmental Health Sciences in Northern Manhattan.

 History

-In 1918, Columbia University's College of Physicians and Surgeons received a $5 million endowment from the estate of mining magnate Joseph Raphael De Lamar to establish an educational program in public health, which led to what would become the School of Public Health.
-The DeLamar Institute of Public Health opened its doors at Columbia in 1922 and the following year began offering the Master of Science in Public Health degree.
+In 1918, Columbia University's College of Physicians and Surgeons received a $5 million endowment from the estate of mining magnate Joseph Raphael De Lamar to establish an educational program in public health, which led to what would become the Mailman School of Public Health.
+The DeLamar Institute of Public Health opened its doors in 1922, and the following year began offering the Master of Science in Public Health degree.
 In 1940, the Doctor of Science of in Public Health degree was offered for the first time.

 In 1945, the designation of "Institute of Public Health" was changed to the "School of Public Health" by the Trustees of Columbia University.
 In 1967, the nation's first Psychiatric Epidemiology Training Program was established with funding from the National Institute of Mental Health.
-In 1968, School establishes the Division of Sociomedical Sciences, the first in the country to offer graduate degrees in social science with a focus on health.
+In 1968, School established the Division of Sociomedical Sciences, the first in the country to offer graduate degrees in social science with a focus on health.